 How to calculate borrowing capacity

-If you’re shopping around for a mortgage, a borrowing power calculator is a great tool to help you determine how much you can borrow.
+If you’re shopping around for a home loan, a borrowing power calculator is a great tool to help you determine how much you can borrow.
 Keep in mind that a borrowing power calculator will only give you an estimate.